riyajoshi1931/nor_gate/README.md

 # Implementation Of NOR GATE using CMOS
-This repository presents the design & simulation of NOR GATE using 'Synopsis Custom Compiler Tool' using 28nm technology
+This repository presents the design & simulation of NOR GATE using 'Synopsis Custom Compiler Tool' using 28nm technology.
 # Table Of Content
   [Abstract](#Abstract)
   [Circuit Details](#Circuit Details)